somayek/sarzamin-helika/README.md

 ## Running the Project

-To start the backend and frontend together, run:
+To start both the backend and frontend together, use the following command:

 ```sh
 npm start